open-webrtc-toolkit/owt-server/doc/servermd/Server.md

-audio-agent|1 or many|This agent spawning audio processing nodes which perform audio transcoding and mixing video-agent|1 or many|This agent spawning video processing nodes which perform video transcoding and mixing sip-agent|0 or many|This agent spawning sip processing nodes which handle sip connections sip-portal|0 or 1|The portal for dealing with sip settings and controlling sip agents app|0 or 1|The sample web application for reference, users should use their own application server
+audio-agent|1 or many|This agent spawning audio processing nodes which perform audio transcoding and mixing video-agent|1 or many|This agent spawning video processing nodes which perform video transcoding and mixing sip-agent|0 or many|This agent spawning sip processing nodes which handle sip connections sip-portal|0 or 1|The portal for initializing rooms' sip settings and sheduling sip agents to serve for them app|0 or 1|The sample web application for reference, users should use their own application server

 Follow the steps below to set up an MCU cluster: